IQSS/DataTagVisualizer/README.md

     bower install dataTagsVisualizer

- Or download a portable version of the web application from the 'app' folder
+  run in your local host  the web application from the 'app' folder